joshgreenwald/semantic-kernel-101-workshop/README.md

 This workshop will introduce you to creating applications with Semantic Kernel and implementing updates to it with GitHub Copilot.

 We will start with an empty C# console application.
+Open the **SemanticKernel101** C# project in your IDE of choice.
+If you are using Visual Studio Code, open the folder containing the project.

 ## Exercise 1: Create your first Kernel

+First, we're going to create the most simple version of kernel.

 1. Create a User Secrets file to store the Azure OpenAI key and endpoint.
    - Run the command `dotnet user-secrets init` in the terminal in the project folder.